-CISL's Small Classes = Accelerated Results!
+CISL's Small English Classes = Accelerated Results!

 CISL is one of the only language schools in North America to guarantee no more than 8 students per adult class.
 Our small class sizes allow for increased individual attention to students as well as speaking time.

 Additionally, because CISL is well known for our small classes, we attract more serious and highly motivated students, who choose to study with us because of our quality commitment of never more than 8 students per class.